ome/bio-formats-documentation/sphinx/developers/generating-test-images.rst

         pyramid levels
       * 2
     - * sleepOpenBytes
-      * umber of milliseconds to sleep for when openBytes is called
+      * number of milliseconds to sleep for when openBytes is called
       * 0
     - * sleepInitFile
       * number of milliseconds to sleep for when initFile is called